Haider (film): Plot

 The following morning, Haider prepares to kill Khurram, but morally abstains from it on seeing that Khurram is in prayer.
 He is captured by Pervez, who orders him executed.
 However, Haider escapes and brutally murders his two captors, the Salmans, former friends of his who became informants for Pervez while he was away.
 He contacts Roohdaar, who suggests that he travel to Pakistan to receive military training.
 Haider calls Ghazala to inform her that he is going across the border, but Ghazala meets with him before he leaves at the ruins of their family home.
 She admits informing Khurram about the presence of terrorists in her home on the day of Hilaal's arrest, but claims to have been unaware at the time that Khurram was Pervez's informant.
 Pervez receives word of Haider's whereabouts and arrives at the house to assassinate him, but Haider kills him first and escapes.

-Arshia is emotionally traumatized on learning of her father's death at the hands of her lover, and commits suicide.
-Meanwhile, Ghazala finds Roohdaar's contact number from Arshia's diary and calls him.
+Arshia is emotionally traumatized by learning of her father's death at the hands of her lover, and commits suicide.
+Meanwhile, Ghazala finds Roohdaar's contact number in Arshia's diary and calls him.
 Haider goes to his pickup point, the graveyard where Hilaal was buried.
 However, he spots a nearby funeral, which he realizes is for Arshia.
-He defies the advice of his handlers and interrupts the procession, leading to a fight with Arshia's brother Liyaqat, who dies in the scuffle.
+He defies the advice of his handlers and interrupts the procession, leading to a fight with Arshia's brother, Liyaqat, who dies in the scuffle.
 Khurram and his men arrive at the house, engaging in a gunfight that leaves most of Khurram's men dead.
 Ghazala is dropped off at the house by Roohdaar and begs Khurram for a chance to get Haider to surrender.
 Haider remains insistent on revenge, but Ghazala warns him that revenge merely begets revenge.
 She bids him farewell and returns to Khurram's men, where she detonates a suicide vest given to her by Roohdaar.
 Khurram is gravely injured and his men killed; Haider prepares to kill him, but remembers Ghazala's parting words discouraging revenge.
-He walks away from the site of the blast despite Khurram's pleas to end his life.
+He walks away from the site of the blast, despite Khurram's pleas to end his life.